 Mrs. Montie lives in Livonia, Michigan with her husband, Gerry Montie, who has KD.
 They have a daughter, Katherine, who attends the University of Michigan.
 Mrs. Montie is a proud, first-generation Greek American who can speak conversational Greek.
 She enjoys rock climbing, traveling and is a Crossfit enthusiast.

 Jameson first learned of KD after his older cousin had endured years of testing and uncertainty before receiving this rare diagnosis.
 Within a few years, in his early 30s, Jameson began to experience the symptoms of KD and received his own diagnosis.
 Soon after this he attended his first KD conference.
 His eyes were opened as many of the men with this diagnosis still lived active and fruitful lives.

-Jameson has two children and is joyfully married to his sweetheart Heidi.
+Jameson has four children and is joyfully married to his sweetheart Heidi.
 He is involved in his church, enjoys competitive chess and loves to travel and spend time with his extended family.
 With 10 years in scientific research and development in industries such as space science and alternative energies, Jameson left his engineering career to embrace his calling as an educator.
 Jameson currently works as a high school physics teacher in an urban district in Connecticut.
 He has a B.S. in Physics, an M.S. in Education and is involved in multiple leadership positions within his school district.

 David Yelton - Corporate Secretary

 David Yelton was diagnosed with KD in 2009 and retired in 2011 when his job was relocated to another state.
 He had begun to positvely adapt to life with KD and did not want to restart the neccessary education process with an entirely new set of medical professionals.